geotrev/undernet/README.md

 $ yarn build:development
 ```

-From there, everything should build correctly: the framework scss and js will be prettified by `prettier` and distributions of js and css will be output using `babel-cli`, `rollup`, and `sass`.
+From there, everything should build correctly: the framework scss and js will be prettified by `prettier` and distributions of js and css will be output using `babel-cli`, `rollup`, `sass`, and a few macOS specific commands for zipping/prepping files for release.

 ### New releases